MishraShardendu22/Project-Management/README.md

 - **bcryptjs:** Handles password hashing for secure authentication.
 - **React Hook Form:** Simplifies form management and validation.
 - **Day.js & date-fns:** Offer powerful utilities for date manipulation.
-- **Various Radix UI Components:** Enhance the UI with a range of accessible and customizable components.
+- **Various ShadCN UI Components:** Enhance the UI with a range of accessible and customizable components.

 ---